yaghuti/security_content_wiki/How-to-deploy-pre-trained-Deep-Learning-models-for-ESCU.md

     * Upload <detection_notebook_name>.json model configuration into notebooks/data folder.
     * Save the notebook using the save option in Jupyter notebook.
  7. Start the container specific to the detection.

-### Example: Steps for deploying model for: "Detect DGA domains using pre-trained model in DSDL"